 States should consider health issues when setting local wage and benefits standards (see Wages and Benefits).
 If possible, local governments should require healthcare provision in local living wage ordinances, as the LA Airport living wage law did.
 Ensuring workers have access to medical leave and paid sick days is also crucial, as such policies have clear benefits.
-Paid sick laws have been passed in Denver, Jersey City, New York City, Seattle, Portland, OR, Milwaukee, and Chicago.
+Paid sick laws have been passed in Denver, Jersey City, Seattle, Portland, OR, Milwaukee, and Chicago.

 Ensuring a healthy local food system and fighting obesity, especially in children, is a crucial goal of local progressive governance.
 Fighting obesity can also decrease your spending on healthcare in the long run.
 Please see ProGov21’s food roadmap for a full overview of the subject.
 ChangeLabs and NPLAN’s model obesity ordinance which coordinates health and food policy aims to address childhood obesity.

 Considering health holistically requires considering environmental health.
 Ensuring clean air, water, and land is crucial for local communities and helps combat climate change, see ProGov21’s Environment Roadmap for a full overview.
 SiX Action’s policy guide to local clean energy and the Meister guide to transforming municipal energy supply aim to create clean air.

 Similarly, a Portland, OR ordinance requiring minimum fuel blends and that city vehicles maximize use of renewable fuels illustrates how clean procurement can improve local health.
 Baltimore’s zoning code reform plan seeks to address environmental degradation and create opportunities for physical activity.
 Finally, banning smoking in public spaces and places of work including through smoke-free indoor air ordinances or smoke-free workplace ordinances can dramatically increase public health and reduce problems associated with secondhand smoke.